nberrong/BluegrassYouthBallet/README.md

 ## Acknowledgments

 - Kevin Powell's CSS tutorials on YouTube (https://www.youtube.com/@KevinPowell) were extremely helpful when developing this project.
-- A special thank you to CODE:You mentors Michael Puckett and Khyrstina Smith, whose knowledge, experience and willingness to help made this project possible!
+- A special thank you to CODE:You mentors Michael Puckett and Khyrstina Smith, whose knowledge, experience, and willingness to help made this project possible!